COVID-19: Cedars-Sinai Impact, Outcomes for Hospitalized Patients

 Testing in the Hospital

 Additionally, Cedars-Sinai continues to test all patients admitted to the hospital through the Emergency Department.
-During August, about 2,400 of these patients presented with conditions unrelated to COVID-19.
-Nearly 2% tested positive for the virus.
+During October, more than 2,500 of these patients presented with conditions unrelated to COVID-19.
+Only 1.6% tested positive for the virus.

 Protecting Patients and Staff